ross1573/mini_vector/README.md

 ## Simplified c++ vector implementation

-Only small portion of vector interface has been implemented
+Only small portion of vector interface has been implemented.
+And does not satisfy c++ standard requirements.

 Greatly influenced by clang libc++